Jejiey/DAQ-Technical-Assessment/brainstorming.md

     - finallly worked out that i needed to install inside ui/src else it couldn't access it so working!
     - managed to add the graph and by studying live_values and online example https://react-chartjs-2.js.org/examples/line-chart
     - made it prettier using the docs https://www.chartjs.org/docs/latest/

+10) a bit of cleaning up
+    - got rid of unused imports that I added unintentionally
+    - removed the extra node-modules folder
+    - uninstalled the 1st react charts module

 ## Cloud